hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

             </td>
             <td>
                 ## PR description
-This PR changes the return value of the validate method of the PluginTransactionValidator class to return an Optional<String>, so implementations can return a reason for rejecting a transaction.
+This PR makes some changes to the Transaction Validation and Selection Plugin API to make them more useful.
             </td>
         </tr>
     </table>